-Q35.
+Q37.
 What proportion of animals (excluding fin fish) in the company's global supply chain is transported within specified maximum journey times?

 This question is looking specifically at measures linked to the live transportation of animals in their supply chains.
 When being transported, animals can experience hunger, thirst, discomfort, pain, frustration, fear and distress, as well as physical welfare problems including injury, disease, and, in the worst cases, death.
 For these reasons, transport of live terrestrial animals should be minimised wherever possible and journeys should be kept as short as possible.
 Specifically, any transport of a live terrestrial animal that exceeds 8 hours, from loading to unloading, has been shown to decrease welfare significantly.
 NB.
-Companies that report of the proportion of animals that have been transported in 8 hours or less but do not specify the scope will be awarded 1 point.

-This question currently excludes finfish because the key welfare issues concern the pumping, crowing and poor handling of finfish, as well the deterioration of water quality, especially the depletion of oxygen or accumulation of carbon dioxide and ammonia.
+Companies that report on the proportion of animals that have been transported in 8 hours or less but do not specify the scope will be awarded 1 point.
+This question currently excludes finfish because the key welfare issues concern the pumping, crowding and poor handling of finfish, as well as the deterioration of water quality, especially the depletion of oxygen or accumulation of carbon dioxide and ammonia.

-0% of animals are transported in 8 hours or less, or no reported information 0 1 - 25% of animals are transported in 8 hours or less 1 26 - 50% of animals are transported in 8 hours or less 3 51 - 75% of animals are transported in 8 hours or less 5 76 - 99% of animals are transported in 8 hours or less 7 100% of animals are transported in 8 hours or less 10 (Max Score 10)
+0% of animals is transported in 8 hours or less, or no reported information.
+0 1 - 25% of animals is transported in 8 hours or less.
+0.5 26 - 50% of animals is transported in 8 hours or less.
+1.5 51 - 75% of animals is transported in 8 hours or less.
+2.5 76 - 99% of animals is transported in 8 hours or less.
+3.5 100% of animals is transported in 8 hours or less.
+5 (Max Score 5)